 The second study also asked people to complete a survey via email or in person, but this time it was a paid survey.
 Before they started the paid survey, they were asked if they wanted to complete a second, unpaid, one.
 Again, the canvassers underestimated how compliant the people asked in person would be, and overestimated email responses to the unpaid survey.

 “If your office runs on email and text-based communication, it’s worth considering whether you could be a more effective communicator by having conversations in person,” writes Vanessa K. Bohns, co-author of the paper, in Harvard Business Review.
 “It is often more convenient and comfortable to use text-based communication than to approach someone in-person, but if you overestimate the effectiveness of such media, you may regularly—and unknowingly—choose inferior means of influence.”

 That doesn’t mean you can’t ever use e-mail, but consider making it more personal to approximate the face-to-face interaction that would have sealed the deal.
 “If people want to have more effective e-mail messages, they have to include more personal information to facilitate building initial trust,” says Mahdi Roghanizad, business professor at Western University in Ontario, Canada, and co-author of the paper.
-These are the 100 most trusted people in America.

 When it comes to asking a friend or colleague for a favor, Roghanizad believes face-to-face is still best.
 “When a friend comes to you and asks in person it means they are in serious need or respect you enough to pay a visit,” she says.
 Want to be a better friend?
 These 24 little things will make a big difference to your friendships.